Logo

 What is the Contributor’s Program?

-Indie Shorts Mag’s Contributor’s Program is an initiative by Indie Shorts Mag to involve film lovers and seekers like yourself to be a part of our journey.
-Here, we accept articles and reviews from you, our readers with a remuneration for our selected contributors!
+Indie Shorts Mag’s Contributor Program is an initiative to involve film lovers like you to be a part of our journey.
+We accept articles and reviews from our readers, offering remuneration to selected contributors.

 What type of content is acceptable?